-(a) The certified assessed valuation as of January 1, 2020, as provided by TCAD.
+(a) The certified assessed valuation as of January 1, 2021, as provided by TCAD.
 See "TAXING PROCEDURES."

-(b) The preliminary assessed valuation as of January 1, 2021, as provided by TCAD.
-No taxes will be levied on this assessed valuation unless it is certified by WCAD.
+(b) The certified assessed valuation as of January 1, 2022, as provided by TCAD.
 See "TAXING PROCEDURES."

-(c) The estimated assessed valuation as of March 25, 2021, as provided by TCAD, is included solely for purposes of illustration.
+(c) The estimated assessed valuation as of June 14, 2022, as provided by TCAD, is included solely for purposes of illustration.
 See "TAXING PROCEDURES."